ozmodiar192/washyobutt/README.md

 You’ll end up with four keys at the end.
 Here’s what they are and what they’re for:

-Consumer Key: This tells twitter who you are at at the application level.
+Consumer Key: This tells twitter who you are, at at the application level.
 My application does one thing - posts commit messages from github as my user.
 Therefore, my user and my application are pretty-much the same.
 If you consider a large application or a research project with multiple users who are collecting, posting, or analyzing tweets, it makes sense that there should be a layer of abstraction between the user and the application.

 Consumer Secret: This is the private half of the consumer keys.
 It’s not transmitted like the consumer key is.
 You know this, and twitter knows this.
 It’s analogous to your password.
 It’ll be used later to compute authentication information.